rimchang/RealBlur/README.md

 ## Citation

-if you use our dataset for your research, please cite our paper.
+If you use our dataset for your research, please cite our paper.

 ```bibtex
 @inproceedings{rim_2020_ECCV,